Privacy choices

 Image sampling caveats

-The color you sample depends on the image file, compression, scaling, color profile handling, and the exact pixel you click.
+The color you sample depends on the image file, compression, scaling, browser color handling, and the exact source pixel you choose.
 Screenshots and photos often contain anti-aliased edges, shadows, reflections, and gradients, so nearby pixels can produce different HEX values.

-Coordinates are based on the preview canvas after the image is fit into the tool, not necessarily the original image file dimensions.
+Exact-pixel mode is precise, but that does not mean the sampled pixel is always the right design decision.
 For final brand or accessibility work, confirm sampled colors against official source files and run contrast checks in the real UI context.

 Quick answers